pivotal/docs-platform-automation/docs/pipeline/multiple-products.md

 ### Credhub Interpolate Job

-`((foundation))` is a value intended to be replaced by the filepath of your foundation directory structure in github (if you are not using multi-foundation, this value can be removed).
+`((foundation))` is a value
+intended to be replaced by the filepath of your foundation directory structure in github
+(if you are not using multi-foundation, this value can be removed).

 `((credhub-*))` are values for accessing your Concourse Credhub.
 These are set when `fly`-ing your pipeline.
 For more information on how to fly your pipeline and use `((foundation))`, please reference our How To Guides for your specific workflow.
+Platform Automation will not create your Credhub or store values into your Credhub for you.

 {% code_snippet 'examples', 'multiple-product-interpolate-creds' %}

 ### Jobs

 Each job corresponds to a "box" on the visual representation of your Concourse pipeline.
 These jobs consume resources defined above.

 {% code_snippet 'examples', 'multiple-product-jobs' %}